evaesteban/IDD-Fa19-Lab3/README.md

 **Take a picture of your screen working insert it here!**

+I really want to do this but I have too many deadlines this week, so I will probably just do it later on over a weekend or Fall Break!

 ## Part D. Logging values to the EEPROM and reading them back

 ### 1. Reading and writing values to the Arduino EEPROM